 Registration forms are available here.

-Productions that do not register within the relevant timeframe will not be eligible for the NZSPG.
+International Productions that do not register within the relevant timeframe will not be eligible for the NZSPR.

-* a “qualifying bid” is a bid by a supplier to carry out PDV Activity that would result in the aggregate QNZPE for the production exceeding the NZ$500,000 threshold.
+* a “qualifying bid” is a bid by a supplier to carry out PDV Activity that would result in the aggregate QNZPE for the production exceeding the NZ$250,000 threshold.

 Once a production is registered, the production may apply for a Provisional Certificate, but this is not mandatory.
-A Provisional Certificate is not a guarantee that the production will receive Final certification, but it does indicate whether the production is likely to meet the eligibility criteria.
-Provisional application forms are available here and the process takes 6-8 weeks.
+A Provisional Certificate is not a guarantee that the production will receive Final (or Interim) certification, but it does indicate whether the production is likely to meet the eligibility criteria.
+Provisional application forms are available here and the assessment process approximately six weeks.
 Once issued, a Provisional Certificate will lapse after six months unless the production commences Principal Photography within that time.

 Final applications must be made within six months from Completion of the production.